raulguirola/electrs-wrapper/docs/integrations/electrum/guide.md

    ![Select Server](./assets/electrum0.png)

 1. On the following screen, uncheck "Select server automatically," and paste in your electrs `Quick Connect URL` (found in the StartOS web interface, under Services > Electrs > Properties).
-Then click "Next."

    ![Server Setup](./assets/electrum2.png)

-1. Select "Use Tor" and "Use Proxy" and enter "127.0.0.1" for the address and 9050 for the port.
+1. Go to the "Proxy" tab and select "Use Tor proxy at port 9050".
+Then, select "Use Proxy" and enter "127.0.0.1" for the address and 9050 for the port.
 Click "Next."

    ![Enable Tor Proxy](./assets/electrum3.png)